-The proposal foresees a targeted review whether additional measures are needed, such as introducing a strict liability regime and/or mandatory insurance.
+The proposal foresees a targeted review to assess whether additional measures are needed, such as introducing a strict liability regime and/or mandatory insurance.

 - Strict liability schemes coupled with mandatory insurance only work when the risks to be covered are sufficiently similar and when specific market preconditions are met (availability of sufficient data, adequate competition, insurers interested in providing cover, sufficient reinsurance capacity).
 This is not the case for AI, which covers a very wide range of different appliances and uses. - Without these preconditions, making AI liability insurance mandatory at national level would do more harm than good, and doing so at EU level would be even worse.
 Mandatory insurance could also lead to policyholders taking insufficient prevention measures, as they would expect the insurer to provide compensation in any case.
-A mandatory scheme could also potentially result in: - A lack of underwriting/contractual freedom, stifling innovation in insurance products. - An adverse effect on insurance coverage if, depending on the minimum legal requirements, the insurance market was unable to provide sufficient cover for the whole spectrum of affected producers at terms that are economically viable for insurance buyers. - Higher premiums. - Difficulties in identifying the "operator" of the Al application obliged to take out the insurance.
-Given that Al operators are likely to be found in various fields of activity, there does not seem to be an obvious source of information (such as vehicle registers for compulsory motor insurance).
+A mandatory scheme could also potentially result in: - A lack of underwriting/contractual freedom, stifling innovation in insurance products. - An adverse effect on insurance coverage if, depending on the minimum legal requirements, the insurance market was unable to provide sufficient cover for the whole spectrum of affected producers at terms that are economically viable for insurance buyers. - Higher premiums. - Difficulties in identifying the "operator" of the AI application obliged to take out the insurance.
+Given that AI operators are likely to be found in various fields of activity, there does not seem to be an obvious source of information (such as vehicle registers for compulsory motor insurance).

-- The AILD must not introduce mandatory insurance, as the framework covers a wide range of different AI appliances and uses.
-In fact, by the time the Directive is reviewed, it is highly likely that more AI systems will be available, making it even more complicated for insurers to provide compulsory coverage. - Legislating for mandatory insurance does not mean that insurers are able to offer such products, since insurers depend on risk-relevant data to design and price their products.
-Demand, similarly, is dependent on customer appetite which will be influenced by product features, coverage and pricing.
-Insurers must continue to be permitted to determine, on commercial grounds, what markets to enter and on what terms.
-Freedom contract must remain a feature of the EU market.
+The AILD must not introduce mandatory insurance, as the framework covers a wide range of different AI appliances and uses.
+In fact, by the time the Directive is reviewed, it is highly likely that more AI systems will be available, making it even more complicated for insurers to provide compulsory coverage.

 Insurance Europe is the European insurance and reinsurance federation.
-Through its 39 member bodies - the national insurance associations - it represents all types and sizes of insurance and reinsurance undertakings.
+Through its 37 member bodies - the national insurance associations - it represents all types and sizes of insurance and reinsurance undertakings.
 Insurance Europe, which is based in Brussels, represents undertakings that account for around 95% of total European premium income.
 Insurance makes a major contribution to Europe's economic growth and development.
-European insurers pay out over €1 000bn annually - or €2.8bn a day - in claims, directly employ more than 920 000 people and invest over €10.6trn in the economy.
+European insurers pay out over $\leq 1$ 000bn annually - or $\leq 2.8$ bn a day - in claims, directly employ more than 920 000 people and invest over $\leq 10.6$ trn in the economy.